 Jwala chili is the most common Indian Green Chili Pepper.
 But it is not always easily available in U.S. stores.

-My suggestion for substitution in order of preference is - Birds eye, Thai Chili or Serrano pepper (use ½ serrano for 1 green chili).
-You can also use green Cayenne peppers, but I don't usually find them in stores.
+My substitution suggestions in order of preference are bird’s eye, Thai Chili, or Serrano pepper (use 1/2 serrano for 1 green chili).
+You can also use green Cayenne peppers, but I don’t usually find them in stores.

 Jalapeños are not the same as Indian green chilis, as you can imagine.
-You can use them in indian cooking, but they are much less spicier than indian green chili's.
+You can use them in Indian cooking, but they are much less spicy than Indian green chilies.

 Benefits of Green Chili

-Green Chili's are rich in vitamin A and C. They are also a good source of iron and potassium.
+Green Chili is rich in vitamins A and C. They are also a good source of iron and potassium.

 Green chili's are rich in antioxidants and their consumption increases metabolism.